Grants, awards and scholarships

 4. ACORN Conference attendance scholarship

-In order to support its members and their learning, ACORN is offering seven scholarships to cover the cost of registration for the ACORN 2020 conference.
+In order to support its members and their learning, ACORN offered seven scholarships to cover the cost of registration for the ACORN 2020 conference.

 5. Heather May Herrick scholarship